Panzer6/scamdoc/README.md

 scamdoc.py is the beta version of the scamdoc webscraper.
 It gets blocked on page 8 onwards

-main.py is the main version of the scamdoc webscraper that needs the user's input to solve the captcha and scrape a website.
+main.py is the main version of the automatic scamdoc webscraper that only needs the user's help on solving hCaptcha.

 download webscrape.rar to get all things you need